 - All students study 9 GCSEs except for those who will be timetabled to study extra English and maths.
-These students will study 8 GCSEs. - All students will achieve two English qualifications (literature and language). - All students will achieve a maths qualification. - All students will achieve 2 science qualifications (across a combination of all three science subjects) unless they use one of their option choices to study additional science. - All students will have two 'free' options choices. - The majority of students will study a language and either geography or history.
+These students will study 8 GCSEs and receive additional English and Mathematics tuition. - All students will achieve two English qualifications (literature and language). - All students will achieve a maths qualification. - All students will achieve 2 science qualifications (across a combination of all three science subjects) unless they use one of their option choices to study additional science. - All students will have two 'free' options choices. - The majority of students will study a language and either geography or history.